coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 ### What tricks/techniques have you tried in your teaching or seen in someone else's teaching that you think have been particularly effective in collecting feedback from learners?

-- preparing a survey and emailing it to participants as soon as the event ends (usually get <50% of answers but it's a representative enough sample)
+- preparing a survey and emailing it to participants as soon as the event ends (usually get fewer than 50% of answers but it's a representative enough sample)
 - do engage with the audience, give them the time to get the courage to speak up
 - Be the audience yourself
     - yes! some problems/issues I don't notice as instructor, only as listener